-Since I first started taking photographs, there has been a quote in the back of my mind, saying how a photographer is only as good as the selection of photos s/he lets others see.
+Since I first started taking photographs, there has been a quotation in the back of my mind, saying how a photographer is only as good as the selection of photos s/he lets others see.
 Today I tried to track it down but no luck.
-If anybody knows which quote I mean and who said it, please, step up.
+If anybody knows which quotation I mean and who said it, please, step up.
 (I found many others instead.
 They are down there.)

 This is all there is, really – a selection.
 (Even though Italy doesn’t take away any, and Slovenia neither.)
 I tend to select photos that would please me if I saw them on another’s page.
 This reminds me of how I try on clothes in a shop: I only look from the neck down and imagine seeing the item on a person approaching.

 So I’ve been choosing all my life: things that I wish I’d say, write, wear, photograph; not to take them over as a vulture or a vampire now that they are done, but to be there when they were born.
 What you choose, you become.

 It started with sticking posters, then own photographs, then a mish-mash of inspiration on the wall.

 The following is something I’m still learning to grip, the four edges and what they can do:

 Photography is about finding out what can happen in the frame.
 When you put four edges around some facts, you change those facts.

 And this is how my blog feels and how it could be labelled if it really had to be: a blog for anyone who really sees.